Carbon-Twelve-C12/supernova/README.md

 A detailed roadmap with implementation priorities and timelines is available in [PROJECT_ROADMAP.md](docs/PROJECT_ROADMAP.md).
 We welcome contributions from the community to help complete these components.

-Current development is focused on completing Phase 4: Lightning Network Implementation.
-For details on the quantum security implementation, see [QUANTUM_SECURITY.md](docs/QUANTUM_SECURITY.md).
+Current development is focused on completing Phase 5: Lightning Network Implementation.
+For details on the environmental features implementation, see [ENVIRONMENTAL_FEATURES.md](docs/ENVIRONMENTAL_FEATURES.md).

 Refer to the [SuperNova Overview](SuperNova%20Overview.md) for the vision of the completed project.